-Standard 23: A plan has been established and implemented to provide Work-Based Learning opportunities for Special Population Students, At-Risk Students and Students with Disabilities.
+Standard 23: A plan has been established and implemented to provide Work-Based Learning opportunities for At-Risk students and students with disabilities.

-Exemplary 3 Meets Expectation 2 Does Not Meet Expectation 1 Evidence Include all criteria from "meets expectations" plus the following: ☐ For students that are served under an individualized Education Plan (IEP), eligibility and placement into the WBL ☐ There are no provisions made for students with disabilities to be in the WBL program.
-1. List of students with disabilities and at-risk students in the WBL program. □ Students with disabilities are represented on the local advisory committee. □ Students with disabilities in WBL matriculate into a post-secondary program with articulated credits. □ Students with disabilities enrolled in CTAE participate in job shadowing, clinical experiences, and program is an IEP committee decision in which the student, parent, WBL Coordinator, special education case manager, and CTI Coordinator (if applicable) all play an active role in.
+Exemplary 3 Meets Expectation 2 Does Not Meet Expectation 1 1 Evidence Include all criteria from "meets expectations" plus the following: Students with disabilities are represented on the local advisory committee.
+Students with disabilities in WBL matriculate into a post-secondary program with articulated credits.
+Students with disabilities enrolled in CTAE participate in job shadowing, clinical experiences, and entrepreneurship projects.
+CTAE instructors collaborate with middles school and/or elementar school teachers regarding CRE activities that support the school- to-career transition for students with disabilities.
+Evidence of success of students with disabilities in regular CTSO activities (not CTI) related to career exploration exist A strong partnership exists between multiple business & industry partners, GPP and the school system which involves the WBL coordinator in all aspects of program implementation. , For students that are served under an individualized Education Plan (IEP), eligibility and placement into the WBL program is an IEP committee decision in which the student, parent, WBL Coordinator, special education case manager, and CTI Coordinator (if applicable) all play an active role in.
+The WBL Coordinator and the CTI Coordinator (if applicable) all play an active role in.
 The WBL Coordinator and the CTI Coordinator (if applicable) and/or the special education case manager work collaboratively to ensure that students with disabilities are served.
-The Criteria for Placement of Students with Disabilities is understood by all □ There are no students with disabilities on WBL placements □ Students are placed into WBL settings without due consideration of the Criteria for Placement of Students with Disabilities. □ The WBL Coordinator and the CTI Coordinator and/or special education case manager do not collaborate in 3. risk students and students with disabilities in the WBL program Training Plans, Training Agreements and visitation records that reflect supervision by the WBL Coordinator of any student in a entrepreneurship projects.
-CTAE instructors collaborate with middles school and/or elementary school teachers regarding CRE activities that support the school-to-career transition for students with disabilities.
-Evidence of success of students with disabilities in regular CTSO activities (not CTI) related to career exploration exist.
-A strong partnership exists between multiple business & industry partners, GPP and the school system which involves the WBL coordinator in all aspects of program implementation. stakeholders.
+The Criteria for Placement of Students with Disabilities is understood by all stakeholders.
 A plan exists to recruit students with disabilities into the WBL program.
 Students with disabilities have equal opportunity to participate in the WBL program and are served in the regular education WBL program.
 The worksite supervisor and/or mentor understand the students' strengths, interests and abilities.
-The WBL Coordinator consistently implements IEP accommodations to students with disabilities and collaborates with the CTI Coordinator and/or special education caseload teacher.
-The system has an option for serving at risk students (which may include participation in GPP) serving students with disabilities in the WBL program.
+The WBL Coordinator consistently implements IEP accommodations to students with disabilities and collaborate with the CTI Coordinator and/or special education caseload teacher.
+The system has an option for serving at risk students (which may include participation in GPP) n There are no provisions made for students with disabilities to be in the WBL program.
+There are no students with disabilities on WBL placements Students are placed into WBL settings without due consideration of the Criteria for Placement of Students with Disabilities.
+The WBL Coordinator and the CTI Coordinator and/or special education case manager do not collaborate in serving students with disabilities in the WBL program.
 The WBL Coordinator does not attend the WBL student's IEP meeting.
 The WBL Coordinator does not play an active role in the potential WBL student's IEP meeting by serving as an active member of the IEP committee in deciding WBL eligibility.
 The system does not identify and serve at risk students.
-6. WBL placement that is served by an IEP.
+List of students with disabilities and at risk students in the WBL program.
+List of advisory committee members which includes representatives for students with disabilities Copy of written plan to include at risk students and students with disabilities in the WBL program Training Plans, Training Agreements and visitation records that reflect supervision by the WBL Coordinator of any student in a WBL placement that is served by an IEP.
 Copy of accommodations / modification for each student served by an IEP is in the WBL Coordinator's confidential files to facilitate implementation (but not referenced in C-NET).
 Partnership with Great Promise Partnership (GPP).
-GPP entries in C-NET with the "35" prefix.
+Local System MOU with GPP.
+List of GPP students GPP entries in C-NET with the "35" prefix.